Why do we eat turkey at Christmas?

-Throughout the 16th century, turkey began to appear in Christmas dinners.
-Tudor poet and farmer Thomas Tusser wrote of how turkeys were becoming a feature of the Christmas dinner table in 1573, showing their growing popularity in the English menu:
+Turkey began to appear in Christmas dinners throughout the 16th century.
+The Tudor poet and farmer, Thomas Tusser, wrote of how turkeys were becoming a feature of the Christmas dinner table in 1573:

 Good bread & good drinke, a good fyer in the hall,